alanmitchell/bmon-website/guide/appx-dragino-gateway.md

     Ethernet connection, there is no more configuration required on the gateway.
-If you want to use Wi-Fi to connect the gateway to the Internet, then you need to access the “Network" menu and click “WiFi".
+If you want to use Wi-Fi to connect the gateway to the Internet, then you need to access the “Network" menu and click “WiFi."
 On the WiFi page, you must fill out the settings in the “WiFi WAN Client Settings" section of the page, making sure to “Enable WiFi WAN Client" and to properly fill out the name of the Wi-Fi network (SSID) and the Passphrase.
-Also, keep the “Enable WiFi Access Point" checkbox enabled so that you can access the gateway in the future for configuration (i.e. make no changes in that section).
+Also, keep the “Enable WiFi Access Point" checkbox enabled so that you can access the gateway in the future for configuration (i.e., make no changes in that section).
     Note one issue we have discovered with filling out and enabling the “WiFi WAN Client Settings" section: if that Wi-Fi connection is